viktor-2008/rh-ty-blog.github.io/docs/_posts/2024-11-4-Jack_Kelly.markdown

  ## Tuesday

-Today was more of a laptop and coding day than the fun day we had yesterday.
-We started off the day with a standup where we each have to say what we did yesterday and what we are going to do today.
-The standup is at half 9 and thn we were straight into coding at 10.
-We started off with the fedora terminal which was confusing at the start but then we got the hang of it.
-At 11 we started working on the first day of the blog and Pat tawt us how to work GitHub and how to edit our blogs.
-At 1 we went for our lunch and me and the lads went up tot the shop for a bit of grub.
-After Lunch we had a talk about college life and how Jen, evan and sean got on in there time of college.
-We took a 10 minute break where we continued the pool tournament that e started at the previous lunch and then we were back in the bolger for te talk about women in coding.
-The talk didnt last very long as there was no questions and now it is half 3 and im working on the Tuesday section of the blog.
-I have no clue what we are doing tomorrow so im just gonna have to find out on the whiteboard table tomorrow.
-I drank too much orange drink today.
+Today was way more about laptops and coding than the fun we had yesterday.
+We started with this thing called a standup at 9:30, where we all had to say what we did yesterday and what we’re doing today.
+Right after, we jumped straight into coding at 10.
+We started with the Fedora terminal, which was kinda confusing at first, but eventually, we got the hang of it.

+By 11, we were working on the first day of the blog.
+Pat showed us how to use GitHub and edit our blog posts.
+Lunch was at 1, so me and the guys went up to the shop to grab some food.
+After lunch, we had a talk about college life, and Jen, Evan, and Sean shared what it was like when they were in college.
+We squeezed in a quick 10-minute break and kept the pool tournament going that we started at lunch yesterday.
+Then it was back to the Bolger room for a talk on women in coding, but it was super short since no one had any questions.

+Now it’s around 3:30, and I’m working on the Tuesday section of the blog.
+I have no idea what’s planned for tomorrow, so I’ll just check the whiteboard table in the morning.
+Also, drank way too much orange soda today.

 ![image](https://github.com/user-attachments/assets/69630a2a-9361-4b06-ae74-d38b41def2db)